MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-reset.md

         ![Custom login screen for local Autopilot Reset](images/autopilot-reset-customlogin.png)

-3. Trigger the local Autopilot Reset by signing in with an account that has local admin credentials.
+3. Sign into the device with an account that has local admin credentials to trigger the local Autopilot Reset.

  Once the local Autopilot Reset is triggered, the reset process starts.
 Once provisioning is complete, the device is again ready for use.